Blog

 By Arlene Bridges Samuels

-We welcome you to join our CBN Israel team to “pray for the peace of Jerusalem.”
+We welcome you to our CBN Israel team to pray for our world in John 3:16:

 Prayer Points: